jtarang/teleport-tf/README.md

 Before running the Terraform scripts, ensure that you have the following:

 - **Terraform**: Download Terraform and install it.
+- **Teleport**: Install Teleport which will also install tctl and tsh
 - **AWS CLI**: Install AWS CLI to interact with AWS services from the command line.
 - **AWS Account**: Ensure you have access to an AWS account.
 - **AWS Credentials**: Ensure your AWS credentials are properly configured.